John Delamere (footballer)

 John Delamere (born 18 February 1956) is an Irish former professional footballer who played as a striker.

 Playing career

 Delamere played in Ireland with Shelbourne, Limerick and Sligo Rovers.
-At Shelbourne he was their topscorer for a few seasons.
+At Shelbourne, he was their top scorer for a few seasons.
 He signed for Sligo Rovers in January 1978 to replace Mick Leonard.
+Delamere was the top scorer in the 1978–79 League of Ireland season, scoring two goals for Sligo and 15 goals for Shelbourne.

+He also played for Cork United, Hammond Lane, Home Farm, Longford Town and Athlone Town.

 He spent the 1981–82 season with Dutch club PEC Zwolle.
 Author Gerjos Weelink described Delamere as a "purebred cult figure".

 Later life

 As of September 2009, he was the President of amateur club Galty Celtic, and also sponsored the club's kits.

 Personal life

 Delamere's step-brother Paddy Turner was also a footballer.